 Dr Spin had a hit using the Korobeiniki Tetris music

-Almost everyone playing the Gameboy version listened to music choice A (a nice boppy version of the Korobeiniki) which must go down as one of the most well know pieces of in-game music of all time.
+Almost everyone playing the Gameboy version listened to music 'choice A' (a nice catchy version of the Korobeiniki) which must go down as one of the most well know pieces of in-game music of all time.

 It became so popular that people would hook their Gameboys up to full size sterio speakers and blast the music for everyone to hear.

-Even Dr Spin had a hit with the music in 1992!
+Even world class musical artist Dr Spin had a hit with the tune in 1992!

 Tetris Music A on the Nintendo Gameboy